-The outdoor sportsman will adore Foxhall, home of one of the first Beretta Trident Clays Courses in the country.
-There’s also foxhalling, sporting clays, fishing trips, archery…and that’s just the beginning.
+The outdoor sportsman will adore Foxhall, home to one of the first Beretta Trident Clays Courses in the country.
+There’s also seasonal hunts, sporting clays, fishing trips, archery…and that’s just the beginning.

 Foxhall Resort’s Signature Restaurant is The Paddock Restaurant.
 Enjoy farm-to-table dining with succulent selections like wild boar, duck or bison, while overlooking the polo fields.

-27 rooms on the property range from townhomes and lofts in the “luxury boho” community district to cottages of all sizes dotted across the farm.
+Twenty-seven rooms on the property range from townhomes and lofts in the “luxury boho” community district, to cottages of all sizes dotted across the farm.
 Be sure to check the website for seasonal packages.